Fulda, Germany: What to pack, what to wear, and when to go [2024]

 Travel voltage adapter

-A plug adapter that supports outlet types C and F. It's important that you find the necessary kind.
-The vast majority of adapters available online are just plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one is sufficent for most locations.
+A plug adapter that supports outlet types C and F. Ensure that you find the correct kind.
+The majority of adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one should be sufficient for most areas.

 Luggage scale to avoid fees